alexkorban/aoteastudios.com/pages/business-analysis-navigator.md

 Remember the last time you had to get your car serviced?
 Or your latest electronic gadget?
 Those things probably cost more than this book - and did nothing to improve your career prospects.
 Investing in your skills, on the other hand, is essential for your career.

 Even so, it may seem like a risk.
 This is why I offer a **30-day 100% money back guarantee**.
-If you feel like you're didn't get your money's worth, I'll refund you.
+If you feel like you didn't get your money's worth, I'll refund you.
 I take all the risk, so there's no reason for you not to buy!
 <br/><br/>

 ---